GiulioSP/OpenTronsSimulation/README.md

 5)	Strip

     a.
-Add acid to each well on magnet 2
+Add acid to each well on magdeck 2

     b.
 Mix each well

     c.
-Activate magnet 2
+Activate magdeck 2

     d.
 Take supernatant and move to fresh plate